bignerdranch/tacostand/README.md

 Getting started
 ===============

-To run this application run the following commands:
+To run this application run the following commands in your terminal (you can cut and paste if you like):

     git clone git@github.com:highgroove/tacostand.git
     cd tacostand